How 'dark' were the Dark Ages of Europe?

 Why is it called the 'Dark Ages'?

-The phrase "Dark Ages" was coined by Petrarch, an Italian scholar, in the 14th century.
+The Latin phrase saeculum obscurum, which translates to 'Dark Ages' in English, was coined by Petrarch, an Italian scholar, in the 14th century.

-His use of the term reflected his belief that the period following the fall of Rome until his own time was characterized by a lack of quality in thought and learning, a perception heavily influenced by the chaotic political situation of Italy during his lifetime.
+His use of the term reflected his belief that the period following the fall of Rome until his own time lacked intellectual and cultural advancement, a perception heavily influenced by the chaotic political situation of Italy during his lifetime.

 It was a perspective that contrasted starkly with the perceived glory and enlightenment of the Roman Empire.